bcblevins/CBC-Analyzer/README.md

 # CBC-Analyzer

-This program is designed to take a series of blood values from the user, compare them to reference ranges, and output the results in a table.
+This program takes blood values from the user and compares them to normal ranges.
+Results are recorded into a patient record system.
+The program also supports search functionalities by test type, date, and flags.

-Also included is a demo mode where blood values are randomly generated.

 ## Current Capabilities